Technical Documents Translated Perfectly — Code, Diagrams & All

 | Daily spend cap | $600 | Engine-wide cost protection.
 Jobs are deferred when the cap is reached, resuming the next day. |

-The math: A single batch acceptance can therefore translate up to 6 documents into up to 12 languages each — 72 doc-language pairs in one transaction, with one consolidated receipt.
-Larger jobs split cleanly across multiple acceptances.
+The math: A single acceptance can process up to 9 quotes of 60 documents each — 540 documents per acceptance, each translated into up to 11 target languages.
+Orders producing 100 or more translated documents (for example, 10 documents into 10 languages) automatically receive Batch pricing — 30% off, delivered within 12–24 hours.
 These ceilings are sized to keep quality consistent and delivery fast; they will scale up as the service registers with OpenAPI directories and we expand capacity.

 Email policy: One email per accepted batch — never one per quote when batched.
 Customers are not flooded with separate confirmations for each quote in a multi-quote acceptance.
 The receipt summarizes every job in the batch with cost-by-language details.